Netflix/metaflow-docs/docs/introduction/metaflow-resources.md

 # Metaflow Resources

 Here's an incomplete overview of Metaflow resources outside this documentation.
-[Let us know on Slack](http://slack.outerbounds.co) or [open a pull request](https://github.com/netflix/metaflow-docs) if you create or find more resources that should be listed here.
+[Let us know on Slack](http://slack.outerbounds.co) or [open a pull request](https://github.com/netflix/metaflow-docs) if you find or, even better, create a resource that should be listed here 🤗

 ## Community